Hohlraum: Inertial confinement fusion

-The indirect drive approach to inertial confinement fusion is as follows: the fusion fuel capsule is held inside a cylindrical hohlraum.
-The hohlraum body is manufactured using a high-Z (high atomic number) element, usually gold or uranium.
+One approach to inertial confinement fusion is the indirect drive approach.
+In it, a fusion fuel capsule is held inside a cylindrical Hohlraum.

-Inside the hohlraum is a fuel capsule containing deuterium and tritium (D-T) fuel.
-A frozen layer of D-T ice adheres inside the fuel capsule.
+The fuel capsule is a sphere with 3 layers.
+In the middle is a ball of gaseous deuterium and tritium (D-T) fuel.
+Outside of that is a thin layer of D-T ice, adhering to the outermost layer.
+The outermost layer is a solid spherical shell made of light elements such as plastic, beryllium, or diamond (called "high-density carbon", or HDC).

+The hohlraum is a hollow cylinder with two openings at its two ends.
+It is made of a high-Z (high atomic number) element, usually gold or uranium.

-The fuel capsule wall is synthesized using light elements such as plastic, beryllium, or high density carbon, i.e. diamond.
-The outer portion of the fuel capsule explodes outward when ablated by the x-rays produced by the hohlraum wall upon irradiation by lasers.
-Due to Newton's third law, the inner portion of the fuel capsule implodes, causing the D-T fuel to be supercompressed, activating a fusion reaction.
+During a fusion reaction, a radiation source (usually laser) is shot into the Hohlraum at an angle through its two openings.
+The radiation avoids the fuel capsule and hits the walls of the hohlraum.
+The Hohlraum absorbs and re-radiates the energy as X-rays.
+The outer portion of the fuel capsule explodes outward when ablated by the X-rays produced by the Hohlraum wall upon irradiation by lasers.
+Due to Newton's third law, the inner portion of the fuel capsule implodes, causing the D-T fuel to be supercompressed, activating a nuclear fusion reaction.

-The radiation source (e.g., laser) is pointed at the interior of the hohlraum rather than at the fuel capsule itself.
-The hohlraum absorbs and re-radiates the energy as X-rays, a process known as indirect drive.
-The advantage to this approach, compared to direct drive, is that high mode structures from the laser spot are smoothed out when the energy is re-radiated from the hohlraum walls.
-The disadvantage to this approach is that low mode asymmetries are harder to control.
-It is important to be able to control both high mode and low mode asymmetries to achieve a uniform implosion.
+This process is called the "indirect" drive, because the lasers, instead of directly driving fusion, heats up the hohlraum and thus fill the hohlraum with a uniform high-temperature photon gas, which then in turn drives fusion.
+The advantage of this approach, compared to direct drive, is that high-mode structures from the laser spot are smoothed out when the energy is re-radiated from the Hohlraum walls.
+The disadvantage of this approach is that low-mode asymmetries are more complex to control.
+It is essential to be able to control both high-mode and low-mode asymmetries to achieve a uniform implosion.